 Try your best to answer the questions above.
-Choose one of the five possible answers.
-When you have finished click the "check" button.
-If you have any questions wrong, do your best to do corrections but if there is anything you don't understand, please ask your teacher for help.
+Type your answers into the boxes provided leaving no spaces.
+As you work through the exercise regularly click the "check" button.
+If you have any wrong answers, do your best to do corrections but if there is anything you don't understand, please ask your teacher for help.

-There are answers to this exercise but they are only available to teachers who have subscribed to Transum and are currently signed in on this computer.
+There are answers to this exercise but they are available in this space to teachers, tutors and parents who have logged in to their Transum subscription on this computer.

-A Transum subscription unlocks the answers to most of the student online exercises, quizzes and puzzles.
-It also provides the teacher with access to quality external links on each of the Transum topic pages so that teachers can easily find the excellent resources we have found and add to the collection themselves.
+A Transum subscription unlocks the answers to the online exercises, quizzes and puzzles.
+It also provides the teacher with access to quality external links on each of the Transum Topic pages and the facility to add to the collection themselves.

-Class lists, lesson plans and assessment data can also be stored in the Class Admin application and the teacher also has access to the Transum Trophies earned by class members.
+Subscribers can manage class lists, lesson plans and assessment data in the Class Admin application and have access to reports of the Transum Trophies earned by class members.

 If you found this activity useful don't forget to record it in your scheme of work or learning management system.
 The short URL, ready to be copied and pasted, is as follows:

 Alternatively, if you use Google Classroom, all you have to do is click on the green icon below in order to add this activity to one of your classes.

 It may be worth remembering that if Transum.org should go offline for whatever reason, there are mirror sites at Transum.com and Transum.info that contain most of the resources that are available here on Transum.org.

 When planning to use technology in your lesson always have a plan B!

 Do you have any comments?
 It is always useful to receive feedback and helps make this free resource even more useful for those learning Mathematics anywhere in the world.
 Click here to enter your comments.